siko1056/siko1056.github.io/blog/2018/06/25/apache2-leap-15-0.md

+---
-# Setting up an apache2 webserver on openSUSE Leap 15.0
+title: "Setting up an apache2 webserver on openSUSE Leap 15.0"

-> Created: 2018-06-25
+author: "Kai T. Ohlhus"
+date: "2018-06-25"
+categories:
+  - linux
+  - web
+draft: false
+---

 The goal of this blog post is to properly remember what I did to create my root-server setup using [openSUSE Leap 15.0](https://software.opensuse.org/distributions/leap):